Pricing: Free

 In-Depth Review

-Gemma is Google's open-source model family, released in February 2024 alongside Gemini.
+Gemma is Google's open-source model family, built on the same research as Gemini.
 While Gemini powers Google's consumer products, Gemma is designed for developers who need deployable, self-hostable models that run efficiently on limited hardware — laptops, phones, or small cloud instances.

 License: Gemma uses the Gemma Terms of Use (not Apache 2.0).
 Commercial use is permitted but with restrictions around certain large-scale deployments.

-**Alternatives:** Meta's Llama 3 is the most direct competitor with a more permissive license.
-Microsoft's Phi-3 family is similarly size-optimized.
-Mistral's models offer strong performance in the same tier.
+Alternatives: Meta's Llama 4 (Scout/Maverick) is the most direct competitor with a more permissive license.
+Microsoft's Phi family is similarly size-optimized.
+Mistral's open models offer strong performance in the same tier.

 Pricing